caam37830/project-group-4/follow_up.md

-- add gif plot
+- ✅add gif plot

   - ✅basic SIR phase
     - ❓but agent's figures have bold texts. weird.
-  - 2d, transmission，4 subplots，include a gif line plot
+  - ✅2d, transmission，4 subplots，include a gif line plot
+    - agent
+    - pde
+    - ❓but agent's figures have bold texts. weird.
   - ✅seir, phase
     - 2d
     - 3d
     - ❓but agent's figures have bold texts. weird.

-- increase granularity of n1+n2+n3
+- ✅increase granularity of n1+n2+n3
   - agent
     depends on N and I, not i0 alone
-  - 2d, lines
+  - ✅2d, lines
     - also change color and rgb

 - math